totalgood/dsdh/modules/L02/L02-script-Spreadsheet Data Science.md

 Killer feature: automatic filters

 <aside class="notes">
-    Spreadsheets are approachable for everyone in your organization.
+    Spreadsheets are approachable for everyone in your organization and perhaps everyone in your family.
-    I was barely 13 when I saw my first spreadsheet and helped an accountant build his first formula in Lotus 1-2-3.
+    I saw my first spreadsheet as a pre-teen.
+    An accountant asked more my help building a formula in his bookkeeping spreadsheet for a healthcare organization.
     You know you have an approachable and intuitive UX when a 13 yr old can use it without reading an instuction manual.

     And because they are so approachable, spreadsheets are everywhere.